JFLarvoire/SysToolsLib/Batch/AutoRun.cmd.d/README.md

 AutoRun scripts available in SysToolsLib
 ----------------------------------------

-This directory provides a few scripts that may be used as AutoRun scripts.
+This directory provides a few scripts that may be used as AutoRun extension scripts.

 Prerequisite: Install AutoRun.cmd as explained above.